Tat1/colours-demo/README.md

 ```
 ![screen grab](https://github.com/Tat1/colours-demo/blob/master/Screen%20Shot%202017-12-07%20at%2012.05.23.png)

-I found that the circles moved outside of the screen and wasn't confide to the visible screen.
+I found that the circles moved outside of the screen and wasn't confided to the visible screen.
 In addition, I wanted different interactions to the circles such as changing the colour of each of the circles when pressed.

+---

 ### Random Experimentation